 Black Soul, rising from the Diaspora, bringing up everyone who drowned, everyone who died a slave, everyone who fought or escaped, who loved and gave birth to us.
 A figure made of millions and millions of faces.
 You, world-historical being, a dark giant whose skin is a starry night.
 Our faces lit by new suns.

 Black Soul sees the ancient Parthenon in the horizon and its stately pillars, the stage upon which the powerful talk.
 Standing between the white columns, it touches them.
 They were made from our bones.
 And we know it’s time, we who are born, live and die within the Black Soul, to say the name of everyone we loved and lost and failed to rescue.
 Singing to them, we push the pillars apart.

 In that final crash, the Black Soul, with its profane halo, ceases to be and so will the weight that created it.
 And then a new human can enter time.
 A real human being.
 A love supreme.
 Amen.

-Nicholas Powers is a professor of African-American literature at SUNY Old Westbury.
-He is the author of Ground Below Zero: 9/11 to Burning Man, New Orleans to Darfur, Haiti to Occupy Wall Street.
+Nicholas Powers is the author of Ground Below Zero: 9/11 to Burning Man, New Orleans to Darfur, Haiti to Occupy Wall Street.